Indian government exceeded powers with encryption-breaking rule - WhatsApp filing

 In a statement, Modi's government said the rules were as per the law of the land and WhatsApp's filing was "unfortunate".

-The WhatsApp lawsuit escalates a growing struggle between Modi’s government and tech giants including Facebook, Google’s parent Alphabet and Twitter in one of their key global growth markets.
+The WhatsApp lawsuit escalates a growing struggle between Modi's government and tech giants including Facebook, Google's parent Alphabet (GOOGL.O) and Twitter (TWTR.N) in one of their key global growth markets.

 "The battle lines are drawn.
 The intersection of big tech, democratic values and government control will finally decide the fate of social media in India," said Kaushik Moitra, a partner at Indian law firm Bharucha & Partners.